August 6, 2020

 Seeing everything in one centralized solution helps organizations make better decisions.
 The overall savings due to decreased project duration was $4,259,955.

 For example, centralized visibility helped the IT PMO to prioritize work, streamline processes, and apply predictive modeling.
 The resulting increase in productivity produced a three-year benefit of $13,784,760.
-In a second example, having an undisputed data source helped the 400-person product development office plan, prioritize, and execute work—and predict delays and rework, reducing project length by two weeks and increasing productivity for a total savings of $1,067,505.
+In a second example, having an undisputed data source helped the 400-person product development office plan, manage priorities, and execute work—and predict delays and rework, reducing project length by two weeks and increasing productivity for a total savings of $1,067,505.
 “Our goal is to work more efficiently and seamlessly together so we can increase our output,” an IT PMO team lead told Forrester in one of the real-world enterprises interviewed for the TEI study.

 Unlock the power to pivot, deliver, and win.